I want to…

 Purchases increase your credit card balance and lower your credit limit, leaving you with less credit available for purchases.
 Each month, you’re required to make at least the minimum payment on your credit card balance.
 Your security deposit is not used for making regular credit card payments.

-How secured credit cards can rebuild credit
+5 simple ways secured cards help rebuild credit

 Ideally, your secured credit card is only a stepping-stone to a better credit card.
 In the meantime, it’s important to use your secured credit card in a way that improves your credit score.
 Otherwise, it will take you longer than necessary to qualify for an unsecured credit card.